 These factors include:

 At the highest end of sentencing for a felony drug crime conviction, you could be facing a maximum of $1 million in fines and 32 years in prison.
 Having a drug crime attorney on your side is crucial.
-A drug crime lawyer can review your case and determine a criminal defense strategy that might lessen the charges or even get them dismissed completely, depending on the case.
+A drug crime lawyer can review your case and determine a criminal defense strategy that might lessen drug possession charges or even get them dismissed completely, depending on the case.

 Aside from the jail time and the fines associated with being convicted of drug-related crimes, having a drug offense on your criminal record could mean other negative consequences in your life, including: